AnnikaV9/usv3-framework/docs/README.md

 > [!NOTE]
 > Unlike pure python modules, cython modules will not reflect changes after rebuilding when using the `reload` command.
 You will have to restart the bot to load the changes.

+## Managing dependencies
+usv3 uses [Poetry](https://python-poetry.org/) to manage dependencies.

+`poetry install` will install dependencies required by modules and the core framework, removing all extra dependencies.
+This is what you should run before deploying the bot.

+To add a dependency required by a module, you can do one of the following:
+- Let Poetry handle it by running `poetry add -G cmd <package>`.
+- Manually add it to [pyproject.toml](../pyproject.toml) under `tool.poetry.group.cmd.dependencies` and run `poetry update`.

+Two groups of extra dependencies are defined:
+- `dev` for optional tools useful for development and testing. ([flake8](https://github.com/PyCQA/flake8), [icecream](https://github.com/gruns/icecream) and [line_profiler](https://github.com/pyutils/line_profiler))
+- `cython` for dependencies required to build cython modules. ([cython](https://github.com/cython/cython) and [setuptools](https://github.com/pypa/setuptools))

+To install these extra dependencies, run `poetry install --all-extras`.

+If you have more dev tools to use, add them under `tool.poetry.dependencies` in [pyproject.toml](./pyproject.toml) as optional and inside the dev extras list.

 ## Systemd